 - • Be admitted to the practice of law by the relevant authorities in the lawyer’s home country.

 Candidates will be granted admission to the LL.M. program if their application reflects a history of educational and work experience that demonstrates a high likelihood that the candidate will be successful in graduate level study.

 Application Materials Checklist

-- Two Recommendations, one of which must be professional.
-Download Recommender cover letters and instructions here.
+- • Two recommendations, one of which must be a professional reference.
+Download Recommender Cover Letters and Instructions here.

 - • Official TOEFL report (if applicable)*

 - • Application fee of $50.
 You can make a payment electronically here.

 - • Checks are payable to: Atlanta’s John Marshall Law School (memo line: LL.M. in Employment Law)